 Tips and tricks for a safe Halloween

-The US Consumer Product Safety Commission provides helpful advice to increase the potential of great childhood memories and reduce the possibility of tragedy
+Share this advice with your communities to increase the potential of great childhood memories and reduce the possibility of tragedy this Halloween

 This article was originally posted Oct.
-29 2009
+29, 2009.
+It has been updated with new information.

 As adults, we need to be sure we don't let our own childhood memories interfere with our current responsibilities regarding our children and young friends.
 It's not uncommon for our excitement levels surrounding an evening of trick-or-treating to be on par with those of our young charges.
 Keeping safety at the forefront of your efforts – from the designing of the costume to the inventory of the night's haul – are a few of the key aspects necessary for a safe and enjoyable holiday.